zwicker-group/py-pde/docs/source/installation.rst

 The package versions given above are minimal requirements, although this is not tested systematically.
 Generally, it should help to install the latest version of the package.
-Note that the last package is only available via github and just needs to be checked out into a folder included in your :envvar:`PYTHONPATH`.

 Optionally, the following packages should be installed to use some miscellaneous
 features: